BuckeyeSoftware/rex/doc/STYLE.md

 | `<string.h>` | `memmove`             | `"rx/memory/move.h"`   | `Memory::move`   |

-Most of these functions are generally safer as they compile-time assert that the types given are trivially copyable or constructible.
-Similarly, it's undefined behavior to call many of the libc `mem` functions with null pointers, even if the size is also zero, instead this functions will runtime assert such misuses.
+Most of these functions are generally safer as they compile-time assert that the types given are trivially copyable and constructible.
+Similarly, it's undefined behavior to call many of the libc `mem` functions with null pointers, even if the size is also zero, instead these functions will runtime assert such misuses.

-Specializations also exist for certain types like arrays and objects, prefering the use of an element count to a byte count, catching possible integer multiply overflow on `sizeof(T)` and the element count which is often written inplace in calls to e.g `memcpy`.
+Specializations also exist for certain types like arrays and objects, prefering the use of an element count rather than a byte count, catching possible integer multiply overflow on `sizeof(T)` and the element count which is often written inplace in calls to such functions, e.g `memcpy(dst, src, sizeof(T) * elements)`.

+Additional subtle (by often surprsing) behavior is caught as well during runtime for debug builds, such as passing overlapping regions to `Memory::copy` when
+`Memory::move` should be used instead.
+Check the `rx/memory/` headers for more information on the additional safety measures afforded in debug builds.